Ye (album): Artwork and title

 The artwork for Ye was revealed by Kardashian to have been taken by West on his iPhone on their way to the listening party on May 31, 2018, hours before the release of the album.
 It features a view of the Teton Range from Jackson Hole, the mountain range where the album was recorded and produced.
 The mountainous terrain photographed is natural, though it is questionable whether the artwork includes a skyline or not within the area that the terrain is present on it.
 The text on the artwork reads: "I hate being / Bi-Polar / its [sic] awesome," which is scribbled in neon green over the mountain range.
 With the inclusion of the phrase on the artwork, West confirmed his bipolar disorder.

 In an interview conducted with Big Boy during the listening party for the album, West explained the title, which is a diminutive of his own name commonly used in his songs, by stating:

-I believe 'ye' is the most commonly used word in the Bible, (Note: The most common word in the Bible is and, with numerous others being more popular than ye.) and in the Bible it means 'you.'
+I believe ye is the most commonly used word in the Bible, (Note: The most common word in the Bible is and, with numerous others being more popular than ye.) and in the Bible it means you.
 So, I'm you, I'm us, it's us.
 It went from Kanye, which means 'the only one,' to just Ye – just being a reflection of our good, our bad, our confused, everything.

 West went on to tweet in June 2018 that without his ego, he is "just Ye", a potential point of reference for the album title.

-In October 2022, CNN cited anonymous sources as saying that West originally suggested calling the album Hitler after the Nazi dictator, alleging that West had displayed a fascination with Hitler and his rise to power, would talk about the "great things he and the Nazi Party achieved for the German people", openly read Hitler's book Mein Kampf (1925), and expressed admiration for Hitler and the Nazis' use of propaganda.
-Years after the album's release, West would later draw international condemnation for publicly making comments that were anti-Semitic and pro-Hitler.
+In November 2018, N.O.R.E. reported on the podcast Drink Champs that the album was rumored to have originally been named Hitler after the Nazi dictator.
+In October 2022, CNN cited anonymous sources as saying that West originally suggested calling the album Hitler, alleging that West had displayed a fascination with Hitler and his rise to power, would talk about the "great things he and the Nazi Party achieved for the German people", openly read Hitler's book Mein Kampf (1925), and expressed admiration for Hitler and the Nazis' use of propaganda.
+Years after the album's release, West would later draw international condemnation for publicly making comments that were antisemitic and pro-Hitler.